theislab/cellrank/docs/index.rst

     :class: only-dark

 **CellRank** :cite:`lange:22,weiler:23` is a modular framework to study cellular dynamics based on Markov state modeling of multi-view single-cell data.
-See :doc:`about CellRank <about/index>` to learn more and :doc:`here <about/cite>` for how to correctly cite our work.
+See :doc:`about CellRank <about/index>` to learn more and :doc:`our citation guide <about/cite>` for guidance on citing our work correctly.
+Also, read our `recent preprint <https://doi.org/10.1101/2023.07.19.549685>`_ to see the new CellRank 2 features in action.

 CellRank scales to large cell numbers, is fully compatible with the `scverse`_ ecosystem, and is easy to use.
 In the backend, it is powered by the `pyGPCCA package <https://github.com/msmdev/pyGPCCA>`_ :cite:`reuter:19,reuter:22`.
 Feel